vega/vega/docs/usage/index.md

 ### <a name="import"></a>Import Vega JavaScript

 To use Vega on a web page you first need to load the Vega JavaScript files.
 The simplest option is to import the complete Vega bundle.
-Load `vega.min.js` for deployment, and use `vega.js` for easier debugging.

 ```html
 <head>